DARPA Promises $1.5B to Revolutionize Microchips

 The increasing importance of technology in our everyday lives is creating immense competition among tech companies.
 To stay competitive, the most successful companies are shortening design and development cycles – even while product complexity grows exponentially.
 These companies understand that their ability to collaborate in a cost- and time-efficient manner is the foundation for automated, streamlined product delivery.

-Learn more about how Perforce can support your company as you pursue innovations funded by the Electronics Resurgence Initiative.
+Learn more about how Perforce can support your company as you pursue innovations funded by DARPA and the Electronics Resurgence Initiative.
 And learn why 8 of the top 10 semiconductor companies version on Perforce.